This document explains how to create a database using the PlanetScale console.

 By default, PlanetScale deploys your database immediately on creation.
 If you deselect this option, you have the option to deploy the database from the database Overview later.

-In the Create New Database pane, select a region from the Regions dropdown.
-You can choose from the regions that you selected for the cluster where this database will run.
+In the Create New Database pane, select a region from the Region Deployment card.
+You can choose from the regions and cloud providers that this cluster supports.

 Under Instance Configuration, select the amount of CPU, RAM, and storage for each instance.